rexim/rexim.me/posts/liskov-substitution-principle.md

       ...
     }

 The method `getMonthNumber()` must return an integer.
-And the assumption is the integer should lie on `[1 ..
+And the property is the integer should lie on the interval `[1 ..
 12]`.
-As you can see, an assumption is something beyond method's signature.
+As you can see, a property is something beyond method's signature.
 It can't be checked in compile time.
 We should provide it ourselves.

-It's quite simple example, but I think it's enough to formalize the idea of LSP:
+It's a simple example, but I think it's enough to formalize the idea of LSP:

-> A subclass of a class should derive its assumptions (properties) as
+> A subclass of a class should derive its properties as well as its
-> well as its methods and fields.
-So in the code an object of the
+> methods and fields.
+So in the code an object of the class can be
-> class can be safely substituted by an object of the subclass without
+> safely substituted by an object of the subclass without violating
-> violating correctness of the program.
+> correctness of the program.

 Let's get back to the Square-Rectangle example.
 Rectangle: